RunarSmith/volund/Readme.md

 - Windows with WSL installed (installation requires administrative rights)
 - Podman installed in user mode (podman extracted from zip file is OK)

+**Note**: podman is actually the main driver, but docker should run with little modifications.
+Support for both drivers is planned

 ### Installation

 1. Clone the repository or download the ZIP: